CasKei/StudyVault/Term4/Algo/Homework, ProblemSet/HW Set 4.md

 ***
 $r$ is the root of the DFS tree $T$.

 Suppose $r$ has no children.
 Since it is the root, it is the sole vertex in the whole graph.
-Removing it will result in an empty subgraph $G-r$ that by definitoin cannot be disconnected.
+Removing it will result in an empty subgraph $G-r$ that by definition cannot be disconnected.
 So $r$ is not a cut vertex.

 Suppose $r$ has one child in $T$.
 If $r$ is removed, the affected edges include the tree edge between $r$ and its child in $T$, and the back edges of $r$ linking it to its ancestors , not shown in $T$ but in $G$.
 However, from the DFS graph, the removal of the root with one child does not disconnect the rest.
 So $r$ is not a cut vertex.